-A UK appointed representative (AR) has its own passporting rights under the Insurance Mediation Directive (IMD) and does not have to rely on its principal's passporting rights.
+A UK appointed representative (AR) has its own passporting rights under the Insurance Distribution Directive (IDD) and does not have to rely on its principal's passporting rights.

-UK ARs that conduct insurance mediation activity can passport into other European Economic Area (EEA) states if its principal permits it to do so.
+UK ARs that conduct insurance distribution activity can passport into other European Economic Area (EEA) states if its principal permits it to do so.

 The principal should send a joint passporting notification on the AR's behalf (notifying us as well as the AR so that they are aware of the AR's activities and accept responsibility for them).